MuSAELab/Multimodal-dataset-catalog/README.md

 ### Healthcare
+[**The UK COVID-19 Vocal Audio Dataset**](https://zenodo.org/records/10043978): Audio recordings of volitional coughs, exhalations, and speech alongside demographic, self-reported symptom and respiratory condition data, and linked to SARS-CoV-2 PCR test results.
+A total of 72,999 participants (25,776 tested positive).
+This dataset has additional potential uses for bioacoustics research, with 11.30% participants reporting asthma, and 27.20% with linked influenza PCR test results.

 [**Cambridge COVID Sound**](https://openreview.net/pdf?id=9KArJb4r5ZQ): (obtained upon requests) includes ~300H of voice, cough, and breathing data collected remotely from healthy and COVID individuals.
 It comes with rich metadata, such as COVID-status, gender, age, symptom, pre-existing medical conditions.
 However, the COVID labels are self-reproted not PCR-validated.

 [**Coswara**](https://github.com/iiscleap/Coswara-Data): COVID-19 sounds (voice, cough, breathing) collected in India.
 See also the related [DiCOVA 1&2 challenge datasets](https://dicova2021.github.io/).
 The challenge ones are obtained upon requests.